kelvinnguyenox/kelvinnguyenox/README.md

 ### Hi there 👋 I'm Kelvin

-- 🌱 I’m currently work as full stack web3 - blockchain developer
+- 🌱 I’m currently work as full stack web3 - blockchain engineer

 - 📫 How to reach me: kelvinnguyenox@gmail.com